prateeksingh0001/headpose-estimation/README.md

 ### Refactoring the code
 - [ ] Formulate a refactoring strategy
   - [ ] Refactor the cmdline argument parsing and passing to the main function.
-  - [ ] Formulate a class structure which reduces cross object variable access and function calling.(more modular)
+  - [ ] Class structure which reduces cross object variable access and function calling.(more modular)
-  - [ ] Introduce typing annotations
+  - [ ] typing annotations
+  - [ ] Unit tests for basic components, for a start (dataset parsing and bottleneck creation)

 #### Author: Prateek Singh